Ayers Rock, Australia

 Ranger-Led Programs

-Parks Australia and Anangu rangers offer free guided experiences throughout the year including base walks, cultural talks, and dot-painting demonstrations.
-These change seasonally and are listed on the Parks Australia website and at the Cultural Centre.
-Participating in at least one guided program significantly deepens the experience beyond what independent walking achieves.
+Parks Australia and Anangu rangers offer free guided experiences throughout the year: base walks, cultural talks, and dot-painting demonstrations among them.
+These change seasonally and are listed at the Cultural Centre on arrival.
+Joining at least one program is not optional for anyone who wants to understand what they are looking at.

 The Red Center has minimal light pollution and some of the clearest night skies in Australia.
-The resort offers telescope sessions at certain times of year, and the campground is a practical base for independent stargazing.
+The resort offers telescope sessions at certain times of year.
+The campground provides a practical and affordable base for independent stargazing.

 Photography